opyate/ye-olde-opyate.github.io/about/resume/index.md

 Most information about said activity can be found on my [personal website](http://opyate.com), my [LinkedIn profile](http://www.linkedin.com/in/juanuys) or my [StackOverflow careers profile](http://careers.stackoverflow.com/opyate) (the latter is nicely key-worded for recruiters).

+[opyate.com](http://opyate.com) is where I jot down thoughts and findings.
+I wouldn't call it a blog: my writing style is instant-gratification, and I try to not spend more than 10 minutes on a piece, as is clearly evident.

 **I'm currently available for work.**

 ## Freelance